Trewaters/BerkeleyJsDojo/Wuxia/Info_Wuxia.md

 # Wuxia, “Martial Arts Heroes” ( https://en.wikipedia.org/wiki/Wuxia )
 :notebook:: Javascript Wuxia are things you will need to do in any language, not just Javascript.
+Wuxia is split into Front End Task, Server Side Task, Database Task, Web apps, and Mobile App Task.

 ### Front End Wuxia
 - Create a list of items